 I’m not sure what I would need to be prepared for most – having an answer to give or speaking that answer in truth and love.

-Preach the word; be prepared in season and out of season; correct, rebuke and encourage—with great patience and careful instruction.
-For the time will come when people will not put up with sound doctrine.
-Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.
-They will turn their ears away from the truth and turn aside to myths.
-But you, keep your head in all situations, endure hardship, do the work of an evangelist, discharge all the duties of your ministry. – 2 Timothy 4:2-5 (NIV)
+Preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
+For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths.
+But you, be sober in all things, endure hardship, do the work of an evangelist, fulfill your ministry. – 2 Timothy 4:2-5

 Again, we see Paul encouraging Timothy to be prepared to share.
 And not just share, but to do so carefully and with patience.
 He even reminds him to “sober.”
-Or in other words, to keep his head.”
+Or in other words, to keep his head clear in all situations.

 In order to be prepared to share the truth, we must be willing to study the truth as well as apply the truth to our own lives.
 In this way, we are able to share the truth in love.